Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 For more information about apps and tenancy, see [Tenancy in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps)

 > A recording of a Microsoft Identity Platform developer session that covered this topic of developing a multi-tenant app with Azure Active Directory is available at [Develop multi-tenant applications with Microsoft identity platform](https://www.youtube.com/watch?v=B416AxHoMJ4).

-> :information_source: To learn how applications integrate with [Microsoft Graph](https://aka.ms/graph), consider going through the recorded session:: [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A)

 ## Scenario